-1. Right click on the first row in the grid.
-The context menu appears:
+1. Right-click the first row in the grid.
+The context menu appears.

-2. Select Change Icon.
+2. Click Change Icon.
 The Image Browser dialog box appears.

-3. Select Icon Template and select {Part.thumbnail} in Helper to change to the {.} icon.
+3. Click Icon Template and then click {Part.thumbnail} in the Helper area to change to the {.} icon.

-4. Return to the Part Grid and right click the Part BOM row.

-- 5. Select Change icon in the context menu.
+- 4. Return to the Part Grid and right-click the Part BOM row. - 5.
+Click Change icon in the context menu.
 The Image Browser dialog appears. - 6.
-Select Innovator and select an icon.
+Click Innovator and then click an icon.